 Loss of identity after having a baby means you have lost the sense of the person you were before the birth.

 It’s normal for parents to feel tired, worried or unhappy after their baby is born.
+This does not mean there is something wrong with you, or you are a bad person.
 But if you’re struggling to understand your thoughts and feelings, or if you’re finding it hard to get through each day, then it’s important to seek help.

 What causes loss of identity after having a baby?

-Having a baby brings great joy and feelings of love.
+Having a baby can bring great joy and feelings of love.
 But it can also mean the sudden loss of or changes to aspects of your life.
 New parents, especially mothers, may feel like they have lost their:

 - professional identity